 It is the responsibility of the candidate to obtain and file an "Application for Graduation" request with the Records Office.
 For May graduation, the application should be filed in mid-January.
 For August graduation, the application should be filed in mid-May.
-(See the Academic Calendar for specific dates).
+(See the current Bulletin or the Academic Calendar for specific dates).